progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--This gives you a local branch that you can work on that starts where `origin/serverfix` is.-->

-Dies erstellt dir einen lokalen bearbeitbaren Branch mit der Grundlage des `origin/serverfix`-Zweiges.
+Dies erstellt Dir einen lokalen bearbeitbaren Branch mit der Grundlage des `origin/serverfix`-Zweiges.

 <!--### Tracking Branches ###-->
 ### Tracking Branches ###